 Skates that hug the foot or skates attached with Velcro straps harm the learning of a proper skating technique.
-Furthermore, plastic skates lack flexibility to the pont where it can be hard for the person wearing them to bend their knees in order to give themselves a starting push.
+These skates are not recommended.
+Furthermore, plastic skates lack flexibility to the point where it can be hard for the person wearing them to bend their knees in order to give themselves a starting push.
 Finally, as plastic gets very cold and very hard on the ice, these skates make the wearers feet very cold.
 It is therefore recommended to choose leather boots (not vinyl), since they have the necessary flexibility to skate comfortably.

 - Sharpen new skates as soon as they are bought.